qua-platform/py-qua-tools/qualang_tools/config/server/readme.md

 # Feature

 GUI for creating configuration.
 It allows:
-* visualization of existing config
+* Visualization of existing config
-* edits of existing fields
+* Edits of existing fields
-* addition of components based on `ConfigBuilder` from `qualang_tools.config`.
+* Addition of components based on `ConfigBuilder` from `qualang_tools.config`

 # Use